aphyr/partitions-post/README.markdown

 partitions--wherein the system delays or drops messages--can occur at any layer of the software stack.

-### High CPU use
+### CPU use and service contention

 Bonsai.io <a
 href="http://www.bonsai.io/blog/2013/03/05/outage-post-mortem">discovered</a>
+high CPU and memory use on an ElasticSearch node combined with difficulty connecting to various cluster components, likely a consequence of an "excessively high number of expensive requests being allowed through to the cluster."

-high CPU use and load averages on an ElasticSearch node.
-They restarted the cluster, but upon restart, the cluster partitioned itself into two independent components.
+They restarted the cluster, but on restarting the cluster partitioned itself into two independent components.
+A subsequent cluster restart resolved the partition, but customers complained they were unable to delete or create indices.
+The logs revealed that servers were repeatedly trying to recover unassigned indices, which "poisoned the cluster's attempt to service normal traffic which changes the cluster state."
 The failure led to 20 minutes of unavailability, and six hours of degraded service.

+Bonsai concludes by noting that large-scale ElasticSearch clusters should use dedicated nodes which handle routing and leader election without serving normal requests for data, to prevent partitions under heavy load.
+They also emphasize the importance of request throttling and setting proper quorum values.

 ### Long GC pauses